Alexander & Baldwin

-Alexander & Baldwin, Inc. is an American company that was once part of the Big Five companies in territorial Hawaii.
-The company currently operates businesses in real estate, land operations, and materials and construction.
-It was also the last "Big Five" company to cultivate sugarcane.
-As of 2020, it remains one of the State of Hawaii's largest private landowners, owning over 28000 acre and operating 36 income properties in the state.

-Alexander & Baldwin has its headquarters in downtown Honolulu at the Alexander & Baldwin Building, which was built in 1929.
-The Alexander & Baldwin Sugar Museum exhibits some of sugarcane company's history.
+Alexander & Baldwin (A&B) is a commercial real estate operator focused on grocery-anchored retail and select commercial assets across Hawaii.
+A&B is the state's largest owner of neighborhood shopping centers.
+The company owns and manages approximately 4.0 million square feet of commercial space in Hawaii, including 21 retail centers, 14 industrial assets, four office properties, and 146 acres of ground lease holdings.
+Over its 155-year history, A&B has evolved with the state's economy and played a leadership role in the development of the agricultural, transportation, tourism, construction, residential and commercial real estate industries.
+A&B is privately held through a joint venture formed by MW Group, Blackstone Real Estate and DivcoWest.

 History

 Before annexation

 In 1831, Dwight Baldwin (1798–1886) and Charlotte Fowler Baldwin were sent by the American Board of Commissioners for Foreign Missions (ABCFM) as medical missionaries to the Hawaiian Islands.
 Reverend William Alexander and Mary McKinney Alexander arrived the following year.

 Alexander & Baldwin was founded by their sons Samuel Thomas Alexander and Henry Perrine Baldwin (1842–1911) as Samuel T Alexander & Co., in 1870.
 The two purchased 561 acre of land on the island of Maui between Pāʻia and Makawao, on which they began to cultivate sugarcane.

 The land the partners cultivated was semi-arid former dry forest, not ideal for growing sugarcane, a crop that required much water.
 Samuel Alexander realized that rain was plentiful miles away in the rainforests on the windward slopes of Haleakalā mountain.
 Thus, he designed a 17 mi long irrigation aqueduct that diverted water from that part of Haleakalā to their plantation.
 Work started on the aqueduct in 1876 and was completed two years later in 1878.

 After completion of the aqueduct, the company was eventually renamed Alexander & Baldwin Plantation.
 Between 1872 and 1900, the company took over more land and sugar mill operations.
 In 1898, Alexander and Baldwin purchased a controlling interest in one of its rival companies, Hawaiian Commercial & Sugar Company (HC&S) from Claus Spreckels.
 By 1899, the company had bought out Maui's two main railroad lines (Kahului Railroad Company and Maui Railroad & Steamship Company).
 In 1900, the company incorporated and was renamed Alexander & Baldwin, Ltd.